MHCovid/PredictionModel/README.md

 <img src="nn.png" width="1000" class="center" />

 ## How To Use
+### Website
+As mentioned in the introduction, you can do the prediction job using our [MHCOVID website](http://www.mhcovid.com)

+### Code
-For the prediction, everything is done using MHCovid class.
+In the code level, for the sake of simple usage, everything is done using MHCovid class.
 As simple as the below code:

 ```python
 from MHCovid import MHCovid